aymanrb/php-unstructured-text-parser/README.md

 * Documents with definable templates / expressions

-**Note:** When too many templates are added to the templates directory it slows the parsing process in a noticeable manner.
-This happens since the class runs over all the template files and compares it with the passed text to detect the most suitable template for parsing.
+**Note:** When too many templates are added to the specified templates directory it slows the parsing process in a noticeable manner.
+This happens since the class runs over all the template files and compares it with the passed text to decide on the most suitable template for parsing.

 Version
 ----------